 Install packages required for the

-# yum install gcc-c++ python3-devel unixODBC-devel $ pip3 install pyodbc
+# yum install gcc-c++ python3-devel unixODBC-devel # yum install python3-pyodbc

 Install the Microsoft SQL Server domain agent for PCP: